kaushal-waygood/agentic-self-healing-ci/CI_Self_Healing.md

 | Developer Time/Week | 10 hrs | 2 hrs | **-80%** ✅ |
 | Team Velocity | Baseline | +15% | **+15%** ✅ |

----

-## SLIDE 5: How It Works - Architecture
+ How It Works - Architecture

 ### The Pipeline in Action